Good example of eco projects for sustainable tourism on the Phi Phi Islands in Thailand

 Demonstration to turn environmental issues into an ecological conscious challenge!

 The plastic and garbage nowadays is a big problem, but we could start seeing it as a challenge instead of a problem.
 This is exactly what Blue View Divers, and the rest of the companies involved on Phi Phi, are demonstrating.
 Thank you Blue View Divers for bringing this eco-concept for a dive centre in the world and creating awareness.
 Also, thank you, Caroline, for your time and providing me with all the information.
+Click here to the link to YouTube again.

 What´s next on Splashpacker?